-Keywords: sugar beet pulp, lignocellulosic, ethanol, feasibility, biomass, economics, pretreatment, enzymatic hydrolysis DOI: 10.3965/j.ijabe.20120502.00
+Keywords: sugar beet pulp, fuel conversion, lignocellulosic, biomass, ethanol, feasibility, economics, pretreatment, enzymatic hydrolysis

+DOI: 10.3965/j.ijabe.20120502.007

-Citation: Ebenezer Donkoh, John Degenstein, Yun Ji.
-Process integration and economics evaluation of sugar beet pulp conversion into ethanol.
-Int J Agric & Biol Eng, 2012; 5(2): -.
+Citation: Donkoh E, Degenstein J, Ji Y. Process integration and economics evaluation of sugar beet pulp conversion into ethanol.
+Int J Agric & Biol Eng, 2012; 5(2): 52-61.

-Introduction
+1 Introduction

 Presently, most of the ethanol produced in the United States (U.S.) is derived from corn.
 However, corn is a valuable food source for humans and animals.
 Nonetheless, dedicating all the U.S. corn production to bioethanol would meet only 15% of the annual gasoline consumption^[1].
 The Energy Independence and Security Act of 2007 developed by the U.S. government require 36 billion gallons of renewable fuel by the year 2022^[2].
 To help alleviate this in part, there is a need to investigate an alternative feedstock for ethanol production.
-Ethanol
+Ethanol from lignocellulosic material is advantageous because it is abundantly available with low cost.
+Sugar beet pulp (SBP) is an attractive feedstock for ethanol production, because it is a co-product from the table sugar industry.
+After sucrose extraction, the remaining plant fiber is SBP.